I hope you read the title of this post to the tune of Silver Bells. The Bing Crosby version, naturally.

 Thus saith the Lord of hosts: The fast of the fourth month, and the fast of the fifth, and the fast of the seventh, and the fast of the tenth shall be to the house of Juda, joy, and gladness, and great solemnities: only love ye truth and peace.

-Father Peter Carota at the blog Traditional Catholic Priest offers some additional historical information on Ember days:
+The late Father Peter Carota at the blog Traditional Catholic Priest offered some additional historical information on Ember days:

 The Ember days are true Catholic tradition dating actually dating back to the Apostles, (Pope Leo The Great claims it was instituted by the Apostles).
 Pope Callistus (217-222) in the “Liber Pontificalis” has laws ordering all to observe a fast three times a year to counteract the hedonistic and pagan Roman rites praying for: